Duke of Argyll: History

 During the 19th century, a distant Prussian descendant of the family, Jenny von Westphalen, became the wife of the philosopher Karl Marx.
 In a famous story, when exiled to Paris and reduced to poverty, Marx was nearly arrested for attempting to pawn a part of Jenny's dowry: a silver dinner service bearing the coat of arms of the House of Argyll.
 Of the incident Marx wrote to Engels, possibly in an attempt to solicit another loan from his wealthy friend: "My wife cried all night".
 However, the silver was eventually sold to pay off long-standing debts incurred by the Neue Rheinische Zeitung.

-In the late 19th century the then current Duke of Argyll visited America.
+In the late 19th century, the then current Duke of Argyll visited America.
 While there, he stayed at the American Hotel situated in the main square of the village of Babylon, New York.
 The townspeople took a liking to the duke, and festivals and parades took place while he visited there.
-Just before the turn of the century (1900) the township of Babylon renamed the Bythbourne Lake/Park to Argyle Lake/Park (Argyll evolved to the currently accepted Argyle) in memory of the duke's visit.
+Just before the turn of the century (1900), the township of Babylon renamed the Bythbourne Lake/Park to Argyle Lake/Park (Argyll evolved to the currently accepted Argyle) in memory of the duke's visit.

+Estates and residences

-Family seats and abodes
+Family seat

 The family seat is Inveraray Castle beside Loch Fyne, Inveraray, Argyll.
 The estate, 75,000 acres, is a mixture of commercial forestry, residential property, sources of renewable energy, and a caravan park.

 The principal burial place of the Dukes and Duchesses is St Munn's Parish Church, Kilmun.
-The 11th and the 12th Dukes chose to be buried on the island of Inishail in Loch Awe.
+The 11th and 12th Dukes chose to be buried on the island of Inishail in Loch Awe.

+Estates

+In the 1883 edition of John Bateman's The Great Landowners of Great Britain and Ireland, George Campbell, 8th Duke of Argyll's estates were recorded as spanning 175,114 acres across Scotland, including 168,315 acres in Argyllshire and 6,799 acres in Dunbartonshire, which produced a combined annual income of £50,842.